-- The ignition unit has dual breakerless transistorised ignition with the magnets mounted on the flywheel and the coils mounted on the alternator mount plate.
-Figure 11 shows the coils of a Jabiru 6-cylinder engine.
-For the 2200 engine the system is the same, however the position of the coils and the magnets on the flywheel are slightly different. - The current from the coils flows to the distributor from where it is distributed to the spark plugs. - The ignition is turned OFF by grounding the coils via the ignition switches.
+- The ignition unit is a dual breakerless transistorised ignition with the magnets mounted on the flywheel and the coils mounted on the alternator mount plate.
+Figure 9 shows the coils of a Jabiru 6-cylinder engine. - The current from the coils flows to the distributor from where it is distributed to the spark plugs. - The ignition is turned OFF by grounding the coils via the ignition switches.
 This is the reverse of most electrical systems: when the ignition switch is in the open (not connected) position the coil is LIVE and will fire.
-Wiring details are shown in Figure 28. - The ignition is timed to 25° BTDC.
+Wiring details are shown in Figure 26. - The ignition is timed to 25° BTDC.
 Ignition timing is fixed it is set by the position of the flywheel magnets relative to the crankshaft. - The temperature limit for the ignition coils is approximately 70°C. This should be checked by the installer.
 It is recommended that pipes of 12mm dia be fitted to the top rear of each air duct directing air onto the coils for cooling purposes. - Coil gaps are set at 0.25mm to 0.30mm (0.010" to 0.012"). - When installing new ignition coils the output leads go in the directon of prop rotation.
-RHS coil output lead is up LHS coil output lead goes down See Figure 11.
+RHS coil output lead is up LHS coil output lead goes down See Figure 9.

-Figure 15.
+Figure 13.
 Ignition Coil Cooling Tube